R4L123/simple_todolist_django/README.md

-# simpte_todolist_django
+# Simple_todolist_django
-a simple to-do list made using django
+A simple to-do list made using Django